Retromannn/Retromannn/README.md

 - Taking AP Calc in high school
 - Taking my 2nd year of programming class
+- On my high school's robotics team, where programming is vital
 <!--
 **Retromannn/Retromannn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.